Answered By: Denise Brush Last Updated: Jul 20, 2018 Views: 20

 In library jargon, ProfSearch is what is known as a web-scale discovery service (http://www.proquest.com/products-services/The-Summon-Service.html).
 We have branded the product ProfSearch for Rowan University, but its real name is Summon.
 It is essentially a specialized search engine that indexes the content of a given library, including both catalog records (books and multimedia) and licensed resources (databases and journals).
-So our instance of Summon searches our resources, and someone else's searches theirs.
-However, ProfSearch does not search every database we subscribe to - there are some publishers ProQuest doesn't work well with.
+So Rowan University's instance of Summon searches our resources, and another library's searches theirs.
+However, ProfSearch does not search every database we subscribe to - there are some publishers ProQuest doesn't work with.
 You can find a good explanation of the ins and outs of ProfSearch on the ProfSearch guide.